Creating a New Kind of Doctor

 Interns and senior residents cover the teams at night.
 Pediatric hospitalists supervise all teams both day and night.
 Ward teams function as the primary medical team with pediatric specialists serving in a consultative role.
 The rotation provides a robust inpatient medicine curriculum, and residents participate in educational conferences with minimal disruption to their daily workflow.

-Residents rotate in the newborn nursery at Ascension Seton Medical Center Austin during their intern year.
+Residents rotate in the newborn nursery at Ascension Seton Medical Center Austin during their first and second years.
 Newborn hospitalists supervise the rotation and residents have the opportunity to work with medical students.

-Residents rotate in the neonatal intensive care unit during their intern and third year at Ascension Seton Medical Center Austin, which has a large Level III NICU and a busy labor and delivery service.
+Residents rotate in the neonatal intensive care unit during their first year at Ascension Seton Medical Center Austin, which has a large Level III NICU and a busy labor and delivery service.
+During their second year, residents rotate through Dell Children’s Level IV NICU, which is a part of the comprehensive care center and special delivery unit that provides specialized care to infants with complex congenital anomalies and other conditions.

 The program offers residents a wide variety of electives to meet their personal and professional goals.
-This includes medical specialties such as infectious diseases, palliative medicine, dermatology, nephrology, rheumatology and endocrinology.
-Surgical subspecialty electives include general pediatric surgery, urology, ENT and orthopedic surgery.
-Residents have the opportunity to tailor their experience to meet their professional goals and interests, such as a transport elective for residents interested in critical care or a point-of-care ultrasound elective for residents interested in emergency medicine.
+This includes medical specialties such as infectious diseases, palliative care, dermatology, nephrology, rheumatology, endocrinology, gastroenterology, sports medicine, cardiology, allergy/immunology, neurology, genetics and hematology/oncology.
+Surgical subspecialty electives include general pediatric surgery, urology, ENT, ophthalmology and orthopedic surgery.
+Residents have the opportunity to tailor their experience to meet their professional goals and interests with electives such as transport for critical care, point-of-care ultrasound for emergency medicine, breastfeeding/lactation for primary care, and dietitian-led experiences tailored to subspecialties and primary care.
+During the third year of training, residents can choose a longitudinal clinic experience during their Y-week in addition to their continuity clinic, often in a subspecialty clinic, complex care clinic or with a private practice pediatrics group.
+Research and career development electives can also be utilized to develop scholarly projects and prepare for and participate in job and fellowship interviews

 Ambulatory Experiences